-No. Districts should work with a student's family to update the student's individualized education program (IEP) to include a home instruction plan for a student who is chronically or terminally ill.
+No. Districts should work with a student's family to update the student's individualized education program (IEP) or 504 plan to include a home instruction plan for a student who is chronically or terminally ill.
 If the student is actively participating in a home instruction plan per Ohio Revised Code 3323.12, he or she is not considered absent.